Mtnikmaram/artgallery/README.md

 All of the links that are visible to a not logged in user plus the ones below.

-* Create a post - Lets the user create a new review.
+* Create a post - Lets the user create a new post.
 * View My post - Lists all post created by the logged in user.
 * Show Profile Page - Shows logged in users profile page.
 * Log Out - Logs out the user.